 The following are the key types of data that you can enrich to drive growth and enhance customer relationships.

-Contact data refers to basic information about an individual or organization, such as name, email address, phone number, job title, company name and email address.
+Contact data enrichment in CRMs refers to augmenting basic information about an individual or organization, such as name, email address, phone number, job title, company name and email address.
 When you enrich contact data, you’ll add as much additional and fresh information as possible to the existing records – enhancing their completeness and accuracy.

 Here’s an example of what that could look like: